frederic-perez/AmE-dictionary/data/dictionary.md

 __listicle__ _n_ An article constructed in the form of a list.
 The word is a portmanteau of “list” and “article.”
 __listing__ _n_ :four::hammer: _One current listing is a $30 million property._ _Consider the code in Listing 3-1._
 __listless__ _adj_ :two::hammer:
+__listserv__ _n_ A piece of software that automatically sends a copy of every e-mail received to all members of a group.
 __litany__ _n_ :seven: __1__ _Christianity_ A liturgical prayer consisting of a series of petitions recited by a leader alternating with fixed responses by the congregation. __2__ A repetitive recital, series, or list: _the litany of layoffs in recent months by corporate giants._
 __literacy__
 __literate<sup>1</sup>__ _adj_